-As of July 2, 2023, we had unrestricted cash and cash equivalents of \$375.5 million, restricted cash of \$20.4 million and short-term securities representing a 6-months time deposit of \$60.0 million, as compared to \$227.4 million of unrestricted cash and cash equivalents, restricted cash of \$40.5 million and short-term securities represented by a 4-month time deposit of \$76.0 million as of January 1, 2023.
-The increase in cash and cash equivalents and short-term securities was primarily attributable to \$179.0 million net cash provided by financing activities mainly arising from the net proceeds from issuance of common stock of \$194.2 million.
-This was offset by \$40.7 million used for purchase of property, plant and equipment and \$26.3 million net cash used in our operating activities.
-The decrease in restricted cash was primarily due to the releases of the cash collateralized for the issuance of standby letters of credit.
+As of April 2, 2023, we had unrestricted cash and cash equivalents of \$278.8 million and restricted cash of \$24.9 million as compared to \$227.4 million of unrestricted cash and cash equivalents, restricted cash of \$40.5 million and short-term securities represented by a 4-month time deposit of \$76.0 million as of January 1, 2023.
+The increase in cash and cash equivalents was primarily attributable to \$59.4 million net cash provided by our investing activities, which is mainly driven by the maturity of the short-term investment offset by \$23.5 million net cash used in our operating activities.
+The decrease in restricted cash was primarily due to the releases of the cash collateralized for the issuance of standby letter of credits.